 To change a quiz setting for a particular group, click the "add group override" button in Quiz Administration>Group overrides, make the changes you wish and save or enter another override.

-To change a quiz setting for a particular user or users, click the "add user override"button in Quiz Administration>Group overrides, make the changes you wish and save or enter another override.
+To change a quiz setting for a particular user or users, click the "Add user override" button in Quiz Administration>User overrides, make the changes you wish and save or enter another override.

 Site administration settings

 The quiz module has additional settings which may be changed by an administrator in Settings > Site administration > Plugins > Activity modules > Quiz.

 The add a new quiz page may be simplified by selecting a number of options to be hidden by default and only displayed when users click the "Advanced settings" button.